 Income from “air rights” on this property was a significant source of revenue for the New York Central Railroad long after railroad traffic declined in the face of competition from automobiles and airplanes.
 In 1970, after the Pennsylvania Railroad had merged with the Central and gone spectacularly out of business in the largest corporate bankruptcy in United States history, the biggest asset remaining to the company was not its trains, tracks or buildings … but the air rights north of Grand Central Terminal.
 That income was a major reason that Grand Central wasn’t demolished as the original Pennsylvania Station was.
-(See Rea, Chapter 20, which I’ll post next week.)
+(See Rea, Chapter 20.)

 Edna St. Vincent Millay, “Travel” (1921)

 The railroad track is miles away,

 And the day is loud with voices speaking,

 Yet there isn’t a train goes by all day

 But I hear its whistles shrieking.